S1dd-1/idlemation/README.md

 Idlemation is a lightweight, customizable and easy-to-modify ASCII animation engine for Windows that plays frame-by-frame animations on top of the desktop.

+NOTE : IDLEMATION creates a startup shortcut so your animations can run when your computer boots.
+Because it modifies the Windows Startup folder, Windows Defender may flag it as an unfamiliar app.
+This is expected behavior, IDLEMATION does not access the internet, install services, or modify system files.
+It only creates a single .lnk shortcut.

+If Windows blocks it the first time:
+1. Run idlemation.exe once
+2. When the Windows Defender prompt appears, click More info → Run anyway.
+3. Run the animation once through idlemation.exe or engine.exe.
+4. Press Win + R and type shell:startup.
+You should see idlemation-shortcut.lnk.
+5. Double-click the shortcut; if Windows prompts again, choose More info → Run anyway.
+6. After this, Windows will trust the shortcut and IDLEMATION will launch normally on startup.

 ## Features
 1. Runs a frame-by-frame ASCII art animation on the desktop (Well.
 Above it, but below all other programs)
 2. Allows a wide array of customization options such as choosing and importing animations, changing colours, opacity and more